 Skip to content

 Historically, portfolio managers have relied on manual processes and gut to allocate issues across accounts, or risk losing out on a new issue.
-New technology, however, is making new issue or secondary market allocation a breeze.
+Now, new technology is making trade allocations far more efficient and equitable.

 Historically, portfolio managers have relied on manual processes and gut to allocate issues across accounts, or risk losing out on a new issue.
-New technology, however, is making new issue or secondary market allocation a breeze.
+Now, new technology is making trade allocations far more efficient and equitable.

 waterfall

-Fixed income portfolio managers are regularly faced with the challenge of allocating new bond issues across clients’ accounts.
-Incorporating clients’ portfolio targets, investment policy statements, available cash, and other important criteria can be time-consuming and error-prone, and final allotments should be not only fair but optimal.
-However, automation can be a game-changer with this task.
-First, to provide a backdrop we take a quick look at the new issue environment in the corporate and municipal bond markets.
+Fixed income portfolio managers are regularly faced with the challenge of allocating new bond issues across client accounts.
+Incorporating clients’ portfolio targets, investment policy statements, available cash, and other important criteria can be time-consuming and error-prone.
+To complicate matters further, final allotments should be both fair and optimal.

-2. Determining how much to allocate in each portfolio: After you have determined which portfolios are good candidates to hold a new issue, you have to allocate the total amount you were allotted.
-Fairness is important here, but achieving an optimal outcome across accounts also matters.
-While making pro-rata allocations (based on the actual total allotment as a percentage of the amount requested) is fair, it is not necessarily optimal.
-The pro-rata approach may cause some portfolios to end up holding very small lots, which does not make sense from a liquidity perspective.
+• Deciding how much to allocate to each portfolio: After determining the portfolios, PMs need to allocate quantities across those accounts based on the final allotment.
+Fairness is important here, but so is achieving optimal outcomes across accounts.
+While making pro-rata allocations (based on the actual allotment as a percentage of the total amount requested) is fair, it is not necessarily optimal.
+For example, the pro-rata approach may cause some portfolios to end up holding very small lots, which may not move the needle in terms of achieving a specific goal and does not make sense from a liquidity perspective.

-Often, a better approach is to use a waterfall logic, which the IMTC allocation tool constructs on-the-fly.
-This allocates new issues according to each eligible portfolio’s relative need, based on criteria that you define.
-For example, need might be determined by the portfolio’s distance from its duration, targeted sector weightings, or credit quality.
-For munis, need could be based on the benefit the portfolio would derive from holding bonds from specific states.
-Or, you could choose to give the highest priority to portfolios that have held the most cash for the longest period of time.
-For secondary market issues, the IMTC allocation tool also allows you to give preference to portfolios that already hold some of the issue, as doing so would improve the liquidity of the overall position.
+Often, a better approach is to use a customized waterfall logic, which the IMTC allocation tool can run on-the-fly for an immediate assessment.
+This allocates new issues according to each eligible portfolio’s relative need, based on criteria that users define.
+For example, “need” might be determined by a portfolio’s distance from its target in terms of duration, sector weightings, or credit quality.
+For munis, need could be based on the benefit each portfolio would derive from holding bonds from specific states.
+Or one could choose to give the highest priority to portfolios that have held the most cash for the longest period of time.
+For secondary market issues, the IMTC allocation tool also allows users to give preference to portfolios that already hold some of the issue, as doing so would improve the liquidity of the overall position.

 Allocation automation = timeliness + accuracy + transparency

-It also has tremendous benefits with respect to IPS audits, reducing the time involved by as much as 80%.
-IMTC’s allocation tool allows your portfolio managers and your compliance team to clearly understand what each portfolio would look like after a trade, and creates an audit trail to demonstrate that a trade is in compliance with target objectives and investment policy statements.
+IMTC’s allocation tool allows portfolio managers and compliance teams to clearly understand what each portfolio would look like after a trade, before the allocations are finalized.
+It also creates an audit trail to show that a trade is in compliance with target objectives and investment policy statements.

 Allocating a Trade